Welcome to Jurassic World — well, a version of it, anyway.

 I’m well aware that these microtransactions are a consequence of the game being free-to-play — *cough* fee-to-play *cough* — but here’s the bit I can’t wrap my head around: as I mentioned above, I live in the UK.
 Here, you can expect to pay anything from £40 – £50 for a Triple-A, current-gen game.
 Disregarding DLC, that’s a one-off fee.

-If you’re able to ignore the microtransactions, and have the patience to wait the ridiculous time penalties out, then for fans of the Jurassic franchise, there’s a truly enjoyable game hidden beneath them.
-While I don’t think I would have stuck with it for as long as I have were the film out and the story tidbits therefore unneeded, I’ve genuinely enjoyed some of my time with it.
+If you’re able to ignore the microtransactions, and have the patience to wait out the ridiculous time penalties, then for fans of the Jurassic franchise, there’s an enjoyable game hidden beneath them.
+While I don’t think I would have stuck with it for as long as I have were the film out and the story tidbits therefore unneeded, I’ve had a decent enough time with it.